twbs/rfs/README.md

 *Default value: `16`*

 ### Two dimensional <sub><sup>(boolean)</sup></sub>

 - SCSS, Sass & Stylus: `$rfs-two-dimensional`
 - Less: `@rfs-two-dimensional`
 - PostCSS: `twoDimensional`

-Enabling the two dimensional media queries will determine the font size based on the smallest side of the screen with `vmin`.
-This prevents the font size from changing if the device toggles between portrait and landscape mode.
+Enabling the two dimensional media queries will determine the value based on the smallest side of the screen with `vmin`.
+This prevents values from changing if the device toggles between portrait and landscape mode.

 *Default value: `false`*

 ### Class <sub><sup>(boolean)</sup></sub>